davidinfante/First-Person-Shooter-JS/README.md

 # First Person Shooter with JS

+## I have only tried a few things yet, it's far from being done

 ### Trying to make a simple FPS game with JavaScript and THREE.js

 ## How to use it in Windows